Lock or Unlock Taskbar

 Option 2: From Windows 10 Settings App

-Option 3: Lock or Unlock Taskbar by Using Windows Registry
+Option 3: By Using Windows Registry

 Lock or Unlock by Using Windows 10 Taskbar